 10. Quickly tackle translations

 If you work with records in your ancestors’ native language, or with church records in Latin, use a quick-reference chart of common terms so you’re not always going to an online dictionary.
-You can build one yourself anytime you look up a translation, search for one online (try a search like Latin genealogy terms), or use the 22-language Genealogist’s Instant Translation Guide from the Family Tree Shop.
+You can build one yourself anytime you look up a translation or search for one online.

 11. Use DNA testing organization tools